 Although my days are still hectic as a work at home mom, I have the satisfaction that dinner is planned and just that goes a long way in giving me the feeling of a larger sense of order throughout the day.
-Click the photo to grab your meal planning packet now:

 Here is the process I have adapted to make menu planning work for me.
-Remember, I have not ever done this before 2017, so I am implementing a new habit right along with you!

 Print out the menu calendar